STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 Since we are pushing coursework to GitHub anyway, I focus on how that delivers decent web publishing for "free."

 Markdown documents get special treatment on GitHub: when you visit one in a web browser, instead of seeing the raw Markdown, by default you see a preview of how it will look when rendered to proper HTML.
 This is why, in Step 3, we alter the YAML to request retention of the intermediate Markdown file.
-If there are R chunks that make figures, `keep_md: yes` will also cause those figure files to be left behind in a sensibly named sub-directory.
+If there are R chunks that make figures, `keep_md: true` will also cause those figure files to be left behind in a sensibly named sub-directory.
 If you commit and push `foo.md` and everything inside `foo_files`, then anyone with permission to view your GitHub repo can see a decent-looking version of your report.

 This is (sort of) another example of keeping things machine- and human-readable.
 By making `foo.rmd` available, others can see and run your __actual code__.
 By sharing `foo.md` and/or `foo.html`, others can casually browse your end product and decide if they even want to run your code.

 HTML files, such as `foo.html`, are not immediately useful on GitHub (though your local versions are easily viewable).
 Visit one and you'll see the raw HTML.
 Yuck.
 But there is a way to get a preview: <http://htmlpreview.github.io>.
-Expect some pain with HTML files inside private repos.
+Expect some token/authentication pain with HTML files inside private repos.
 When it becomes vital to see proper HTML in its full glory, it's time to use a more sophisticated web publishing strategy.

 ### Troubleshooting